TedHusted/awake/awake.md/awake.md

 “At least your sibling is three thousand miles away,” says Carla over the link.

 Carla and Noah are leaning up next to a high table at the same tavern.
 There is a crowd of off-duty federal agents near the bar.
-No doubt trading carefully scrubbed war stories.
+No doubt trading war stories, carefully scrubbed.

 “Your sibling Jane is on the POTIS security detail, yeah?”